ThanhLong1601/Coffee-Store/README.md

 ## Install the dependencies:
 - npm install

+## Setup file .env :

-## Create a .env file in the root directory of the project and add the configuration information like .env.example file:
+- Create a .env file in the root directory of the project and add the configuration information like .env.example file

+## Create folder dist :
+- Create dist folder in the root directory of the project to store .js files

 ## Running the Project